The big benefits of cleaning and updating faucet aerators

 During construction, particles of dirt can get trapped in the aerator.
 If you had a lead service line replaced, particles of lead can break off the pipe and enter your water and get stuck in the aerator screen.

 Cleaning aerators is an important step in flushing your pipes after construction.
-You can watch this video to learn more flushing pipes after construction or read these instructions.
+You can watch the video to learn more flushing pipes after construction or read these instructions.

 Improve water flow